nguyenthu753951/ChuyenDeJava/README.md

 Go to pom.xml to add dependency for your database Build and run the project.
 # Database
-All SQL codes are in QLKS.sql.
+All SQL codes are in QLKS.sql. => My SQL
+All SQL codes are in DBHOLTEL_POSTGRES.sql. => PostGres